Alex-Zongo/alex-zongo.github.io/_pages/about.md

 * **Research Assistant**, Navigation and Control Lab, Tsinghua University. 🗓️ *September 2021 - June 2024*
-    * Contributed in various lab projects including a Trajectory Based Optimization (TBO) Performance Graphical Simulation
+    * Contributed in various lab projects including a Trajectory Based Optimization (TBO) Performance Graphical Simulation.
-    * Master research was focused on applying AI to Flight Control: Fault-tolerant Flight Control
+    * Master research was focused on applying AI to Flight Control: Fault-tolerant Flight Control.
-    * I published a paper to the International Conference on Guidance Navigation and Control (ICGNC 2024)
+    * I published a paper to the International Conference on Guidance Navigation and Control (ICGNC 2024).
-    * Reviewer for the International Conference on Guidance Navigation and Control (ICGNC 2024)
+    * Reviewer for the International Conference on Guidance Navigation and Control (ICGNC 2024).

 * **Secretary General**, Tsinghua University African Student Association. 🗓️ *May 2022 - May 2024
     * A student association established by students with the aim of cultural exchanges, learning and leadership skill development among students and peers.
-    * I have taken Lead in several cultural activities planning and organization
+    * I have taken Lead in several cultural activities planning and organization.
     * I have been a team leader and active member working to promote leadership, and engagement in community service and problem solving.

 * **R&D Engineer**, Tsinghua University Artificial Intelligence International Student Association club. 🗓️ *September 2022 - May 2023*
     * A graduate level AI club established by students with the aim of learning and professional skill development among students and peers.
-    * Active member working to develop AI solutions for societal problems
+    * Active member working to develop AI solutions for societal problems.

 * **Robotics Software Engineer Intern**, Popular Robotics, Beijing, China. 🗓️ *June-November 2022*
     * I worked on a biped simulation in Gazebo with ROS/ROS2